stavsap/Jenkins-On-Docker/README.md

 ## Using docker agent without installed docker client

+If one desires to use jenkins docker agent that is without docker client, perform the following:

+- setup a docker template with you desired agent, for example **jenkins/agent-jdk11**.
-- In docker template settings change user to "root"
+- In docker template settings change user to "root" (to be able to perform install of packages).
-- In job pipeline add step to install docker
+- In job pipeline add step to install docker client. for example for alpine image agent:

 ``` shell
 apk add --update --no-cache docker